zip2zip: Inference-Time Adaptive Tokenization via Online Compression: Introduction

-Despite its importance, the tokenizer used in most LLMs produces a fixed, static vocabulary using algorithms such as Byte Pair Encoding~\citep{sennrich-etal-2016-neural} over large-scale, general-purpose web corpora.
+Despite its importance, the tokenizers used in most LLMs operate with fixed, static vocabularies obtained by running algorithms such as Byte Pair Encoding~\citep{sennrich-etal-2016-neural} over large-scale, general-purpose web corpora.
 While this globally optimized vocabulary performs reasonably well on average, it often fails to adapt to domain-specific or language-specific distributions~\citep{ahia-etal-2023-languages,petrov2023token_unfairness}, where the text distribution diverges significantly from the pretraining data.
-The resulting mismatch leads to longer token sequences, increasing both memory and compute demands, as well as the end user's cost by a factor of 2-3x when processing domain-specific text~\citep{ahia-etal-2023-languages}.
+The resulting mismatch leads to longer token sequences, increasing both memory and compute demands, as well as the end user's cost by a factor of 2--3x when processing domain-specific text~\citep{ahia-etal-2023-languages}.
 To mitigate this issue, prior work has explored expanding the token vocabulary during domain or language adaptation to improve tokenization efficiency \citep{wang-etal-2019-improving, adapt-llama-chinese,kim2024efficienteffectivevocabularyexpansion_korean,expand-vocab-for-tasks,liu-etal-2024-gold}.
 While effective, this approach needs to be repeated for each target domain or language and requires maintaining separate tokenizers.
 Meanwhile, commercial LLM providers trend toward increasing the size of token vocabularies—growing from 32K to 128K~\citep{grattafiori2024llama3herdmodels} and even up to 200K~\citep{abdin2024phi4technicalreport} tokens—to improve overall tokenization efficiency.
 However, prior work~\citep{dagan2024gettingtokenizerpretrainingdomain,liang-etal-2023-xlm} shows that simply enlarging the vocabulary yields diminishing returns in domain adaptation, and vocabularies past a certain size can potentially degrade model performance~\citep{liang-etal-2023-xlm}.
+These limitations point to a compelling need for an adaptive tokenization mechanism—one that can dynamically tailor the vocabulary to the input text at inference time, without retraining the model or maintaining separate tokenizers.
+Such a mechanism would allow the model to construct new domain-specific tokens on-the-fly, so as to enhance tokenization efficiency.
+However, adaptive tokenization poses architectural challenges, as both the embedding layer and the language modeling head in transformer models~\citep{attention-is-all-you-need} are static matrices tied to a fixed vocabulary size.